GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

 1. Navigate to <a href="https://openghgmap.net/">OpenGHGmap</a> and wait until the data is loaded (coloring the base map)
 2. Specify the search area by zooming in with the mouse wheel
 3. Click on the three stripes to open the menue (upper right corner)
-4. Click on Counties (lvl=6)
-5. Hover over the region you want to see data from and write down the red value
+4. Hover over the region you want to see data from and write down the red value
-6. Alternatively you can click on "About" on the right side and download the "allcountries.geojson.zip", but this is not required
+5. Alternatively you can click on "About" on the right side and download the "allcountries.geojson.zip", but this is not required

 </details>